Saranac Lake High School: Athletics

 The school colors are red and white, and the school's sports teams have been called the Red Storm since 2001.
 Sports include Football, Soccer, Cross Country, Basketball, Ice Hockey, Basketball, Downhill Skiing, Cross Country Skiing, Volleyball, Lacrosse, Baseball, Softball, Track and Golf.

 SLHS teams have won New York State titles in boys speed skating three times in 1930, 1931, and 1932; boys cross country in 1995 and 2018; and girls alpine skiing in 2008 and 2015.
 In 1995, the school played against Leroy for the New York State Class C High School Championship in the Carrier Dome in Syracuse.
 The 2004-2005 Boys Ice Hockey team made it to the New York State Final Four for the first time in school history, defeating Williamsville East High School, the defending State Champions to do so.
 The Boys Ice Hockey team also made it to the NYS Final Four in 2011-2012.

-In 1998 the Saranac football team defeated Voorheesville, at home on Ken Wilson field, to advance to the state Final Four in Kingston, New York where they lost to the eventual state champions Edgemont.
+In 1998 the Saranac Lake football team defeated Voorheesville, at home on Ken Wilson field, to advance to the state Final Four in Kingston, New York where they lost to the eventual state champions Edgemont.
 In 2008 the Red Storm football team defeated Watervilet to visit Kingston again and play in the state Final Four.
 They did the same again in 2010 when they defeated Hoosick Falls and went on to play Bronxville.

 The Philadelphia Eagles NFL team held training camp at Saranac Lake High School from 1946 to 1948.